nomanejaz132/hexallo/PROJECT_GUIDE.md

 # Hexallo Project Guide

 ## Overview
-Hexallo is a modern travel and event discovery web application built with Next.js 15, React 19, and Tailwind CSS.
+Hexallo is a modern travel and event discovery web application built with React 19, Vite, and Tailwind CSS.
 It features a dynamic homepage with various sections showcasing events, destinations, and deals.

 ## How to Run

 ### Prerequisites
-- Node.js (v18 or higher recommended)
+- Node.js (v20 or higher recommended)
 - Yarn (or npm/pnpm/bun)

 ### Installation